liblime/jspec/README.md

 ## Helpers

-  * Core
+  * core

     - an_instance_of
       - used in conjunction with the 'receive' matcher

-    - jspec.xhr.js
+  * jspec.xhr.js
     - mockRequest, mock_request
       - mock a request
     - unmockRequest, unmock_request
       - unmock requests
     - lastRequest, last_request
       - access previous request data

-  * jQuery
+  * jspec.jquery.js

     - sandbox
       - used to generate new DOM sandbox, using jQuery object